vancluever/terraform-provider-acme/website/docs/r/certificate.html.markdown

--> **NOTE:** As the usage model of Terraform generally sees it as being run on a different server than a certificate would normally be placed on, the `acme_certifiate` resource only supports DNS challenges.
+-> **NOTE:** As the usage model of Terraform generally sees it as being run on a different server than a certificate would normally be placed on, the `acme_certificate` resource only supports DNS challenges.

 ## Example